MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/machine-setup.md

 You install the WebView2 SDK once per project node of each `.sln` file.
 The WebView2 SDK installation applies only to the project that it's installed on.

 Instead of downloading the `Microsoft.Web.WebView2` SDK NuGet package from nuget.org, you install the WebView2 SDK NuGet package through the **NuGet Package Manager** panel in Visual Studio.
-After you clone or download the WebView2Samples repo, you then open one of the repo's `.sln` files in Visual Studio, and right-click a project node within the solution.
+After you Download or clone the WebView2Samples repo, you then open one of the repo's `.sln` files in Visual Studio, and right-click a project node within the solution.
 You use the **NuGet Package Manager** panel to install the `Microsoft.Web.WebView2` SDK as a NuGet package.

 The `Microsoft.Web.WebView2` SDK is available in Release and Prerelease versions.
 To get started, a Release version is recommended.